asimrepo/cg_infra/README.md

-#instruction to use this repo
+#instruction to use this repo updated